Team-Jackdaw/chat-with-NPC/docs/Config.md

   methods to activate, extract, and delete conversations.
 - `ConversationHandler` contains an `NPCEntity` member, the time `updateTime` of the last conversation, and whether the current NPC is talking `isTalking`.
-- When a player activates a `ConversationHandler`, the `ConversationManager` will first activate the NPC through `NPCEntityManager`, assign the `NPCEntity` to the `ConversationHandler`, and request the model to greet the player.
 - When the NPC is asynchronously requesting information from the model, `isTalking` will be set to `true` until the model returns the result, and `updateTime` will be updated.
-- When a `ConversationHandler` is unloaded, the manager will firstly end the NPC through `NPCEntityManager`, and then remove the current conversation through `ConversationManager`.
-- That is, the lifecycle of `NPCEntity` is managed by `ConversationManager` and attached to `ConversationHandler` ( temporarily).
+- `ConversationHandler` is only activated when the player is talking to the NPC, and unloaded 5 minutes after the player stops talking to the NPC.
 - The lifecycle of `ConversationHandler` is managed by the plugin lifecycle manager.

 ## 5. Group manager